 Natural History Museum

 Specialising in life and earth science specimens comprising over 70 million items including pieces collected by Charles Darwin, dinosaur skeletons and the impressive life-size model of a blue whale.
+It is also one of the best things to do in London with Kids as their is so many hands on displays and interesting things to amuse them for hours.

 Victoria & Albert Museum